astridhanghoej/politiment/README.md

 Please refer to http://astridhanghoej.dk/?page_id=129 for an explanation of this project.

 ### Files
-trainingdataharvest.R - this script is used to harvest training data datacleaning.R - this script is used to clean training data
+trainingdataharvest - this script is used to harvest training data datacleaning - this script is used to clean training data